MeganLCoppins/budget-tracker/README.md

 ## Description

-This application was created to allow user's to be able to add expenses and deposits to their budget with or without a connection.
+This PWA was created to allow user's to be able to add expenses and deposits to their budget with or without a connection.

 When offline:
 * User is able to enter deposits and expenses